 However, we can’t travel at all during a pandemic.
-Even so, as long as we own this property, we need to pay a maintenance fee.
+Even so, as long as we own this property, we need to pay this maintenance fee.

-This is the Amex Delta SkyMiles credit card membership fee.
-Amex Delta SkyMiles has a lot of benefits to travelers.
-We earned SkyMiles points by using a credit card, so we don’t have to pay a lot of money on air fees.
+We own 6 credit cards but mainly use 3 of them.
+Our favorite credit card is Amex Delta SkyMiles.
+It has a lot of benefits for travelers.
+We earned SkyMiles points by using this credit card, so we don’t have to pay a lot on air fees.